nitro41992/splitting-sucks/docs/receipt_workflow_redesign.md

 5. **Neumorphic Styling** - Applied to buttons and image containers for a modern, tactile feel
 6. **Improved Visual Hierarchy** - Better spacing, typography, and component organization
 7. **Step Navigation Improvements** - Added both clickable step indicators and swipe gestures
+8. **Enhanced Item Dialogs** - Updated Add Item and Edit Item dialogs with improved formatting and validation

 ### Code Changes
 1. **workflow_modal.dart** - Updated to support the new navigation paradigm: